Marine sectors in Canada summary tables

-New maritime economic activities emerged over the years including tourism, aquaculture, bio-technologies, specialized manufacturing and offshore oil and gas exploration and development.
-A wide range of service industries supports these activities.
-Together, they create substantial opportunities as well as challenges emerging from increased and oftentimes competing uses of ocean space.
+New marine economic activities emerged over the years including tourism, aquaculture, bio-technologies, specialized manufacturing and offshore oil and gas exploration and development.
+A wide range of service industries support these activities.
+Together, they create opportunities as well as challenges borne of increased and oftentimes competing uses of ocean space.

-The tables here presented provide estimates of the economic contribution of maritime sectors in Canada for the years 2006 and 2008-12.
-These estimates cover all major private sector activities with a direct dependence on the oceans (extractive and non-extractive uses) as well as activities of public sector organizations with responsibilities for safety, managing ocean activities and research.Gross Domestic Product by Industry
+The tables presented here provide estimates of the economic contribution of marine sectors in Canada for the years 2012 to 2016.
+These estimates cover all major private sector activities with a direct dependence on the oceans (extractive and non-extractive uses) as well as activities of public sector organizations with responsibilities for safety, managing ocean activities and research.Gross Domestic Product by Industry 2012-2016

-Gross Domestic Product Contribution to Provincial Economies 2012
+Gross Domestic Product Contribution to Provincial and Territorial Economies 2016

 - Date modified: